AREEBAISHTIAQ/private-events/README.md

 # README

-This is my private-events projects from "The odin project" curriculum.
+This is my private-events project from "The odin project" curriculum.